Introducing your toddler to flossing

 • Use appropriate gear: For toddlers, using floss sticks in place of regular floss can be a less intimidating place to start.
 These sticks come in fun colors, and some are even flavored.
 The sticks are softer, too, and easier to hold, making it a more comfortable experience.

-• Be mindful of the timing: Since some toddlers are still teething at this age, it’s extra important to be gentle when flossing his sensitive gums.
+• Be mindful of the timing: Since some toddlers are still teething at this age, it’s extra important to be gentle when flossing their sensitive gums.
 You may decide to skip the painful areas where teeth are about to come up until teething is over.

 Related Topics